ashish-code/GAN_face_splice/README.txt

 Steps to follow:

 1. Download GAN generated images into a directory, default is "./GAN_Faces".
 You can create your own directory and specify it in the input arguments
-2. Download MediFor images containing faces from the MediFor browser using the steps specified by Mark Kozak.
+2. Download images containing faces from the MediFor browser.
 Save these images in directory ./MediFor_Images
 3. Create an output directory, default is ./GAN_MediFor, specify path in arguments if creating your own
 4. Run the program.
 It will read the donor and recipient images and save the output spliced images into the output directory.